Bangalore University Task Force: Report on Practical Examination of AY 2011-12 held from 3 September to 5 October 2012

 A day after the B.Ed.
-Task Force exposed how nine blacklisted colleges were allowed to conduct practical examinations, from September 3 to 22, despite not receiving clearance on the status of affiliations, Bangalore University (BU) officials said they are not ruling out disaffiliation as a disciplinary measure.
+Task Force exposed how nine blacklisted colleges were allowed to conduct practical examinations, from 3 to 22 September, despite not receiving clearance on the status of affiliations, Bangalore University (BU) officials said they are not ruling out disaffiliation as a disciplinary measure.

 To a question on what action the varsity would take, Vice-Chancellor N. Prabhu Deva said: “The only thing we can do is recommend disaffiliation.
 They were permitted only to hold theory exams.
 They were asked not to announce the results even for those.”
 However, he added that BU would wait until the task force submitted its final report in October before taking a final call.

 Meanwhile, Registrar (Evaluation) R.K.
 Somashekhar said these colleges would not be allowed to hold any further examinations, at least not before the task force report was placed before the Syndicate.

 “Until that happens, there is no question of allowing these colleges to conduct any exams,” he said.

 He also denied having permitted the colleges to conduct practical exams and said: “On September 10, when permission was given, I was in the U.S. It was the in-charge Registrar who signed the order.
 My name has been dragged in unnecessarily.”

-The Deccan Herald on September 26 had reported that the university officials had allowed the correction and announcement of the results of one of the blacklisted colleges.
+The Deccan Herald on 26 September had reported that the university officials had allowed the correction and announcement of the results of one of the blacklisted colleges.
 "Exams were held, but by mistake", says B’lore varsity.
 "Answer scripts of a blacklisted BEd college were evaluated and results were declared, by ‘mistake’." said the Registrar (Evaluation), who has held the Chairperson of Board of Examination (BoE) responsible.
 However, the marks cards have not been issued, he added.

 With regard to the other reports that appeared in the newspaper on permitting holding practical examinations in the barred colleges, the Registrar (Evaluation) said it was allowed "in the light of an interim order of the High Court of Karnataka," pending the Court's decisions.
 The Registrar, however, failed to elaborate on the interim order.
 The university lawyer told Deccan Herald that she is unaware of it.
 Reacting to the news report that the Registrar (Evaluation) had allowed nine of the 11 barred colleges to conduct practical exams in September, Somashekar denied it stating that he was in the US during the period.
 "My signatures stated to be on the documents may have been forged," he said.
 He had also said that the Officer on Special Duty was obligated to sign on the permission letters, in his absence, as the Registrar (Administration) had initiated the permission letters.

 He added that he was not aware of the exams until the media reported about it.

 Ego clashes, corruption, and lack of stringent affiliation norms have taken the sheen off BU.
 Allowing barred colleges to hold exams is the latest in the saga.